munichmakerlab/wifi-led-xmas-tree/README.md

 ## Desired features

+- [ ] spawn own WiFi network to allow manual configuration if connection to WiFi failed
+- [ ] implement updater to download and install new firmware versions
 - [x] proper encapsulation of animation functions
 - [x] more animations for LEDs
 	- [x] simple edgy basic animation